zhouyl/flowblade/docs/components/navigation/breadcrumb.md

 # Breadcrumb

 Breadcrumb navigation component for showing the current page's location within a navigational hierarchy.
+Breadcrumb provides a flexible way to display navigation paths with support for various sizes and separators.

 ## Basic Usage